-Those participating were not asked to indicate if they had this protected characteristic.
+Marriage and civil partnership Those participating were not asked to indicate if they had this protected characteristic.
 This is not believed to have been a factor which would significantly determine impact and as such opinion within the budget consultation.
-However, amongst the support for specific priorities, there was support for investing in services which support families and children, and keeping children safeguarded.
-Those participating were not asked to indicate if they had this protected characteristic.
+Pregnancy and maternity However, amongst the support for specific priorities, there was support for investing in services which support families and children, and keeping children safeguarded.
+Those participating were not asked to indicate if they had r regnancy and maternity this protected characteristic.
 There was support amongst those who took part for services for families and children, and for work which supports healthy lifestyles, both of which are likely to be specifically relevant to expectant parents and newly born children.
-Those participating were not asked to indicate if they had this protected characteristic.
+Race Those participating were not asked to indicate if they had this protected characteristic.
 From the responses received it is not possible to identify specific views from our BME communities in relation to the budget consultation.
 However, there was a focus group with the Black Minority Ethnic Forum.
-Those participating were not asked to indicate if they had this protected characteristic.
+Religion and belief including non-belief Those participating were not asked to indicate if they had this protected characteristic.
 From the responses received it is not possible to identify specific views from our religious minority communities in relation to the budget consultation.
-Those participating were not asked to indicate if they had this protected characteristic.
+Sexual orientation Those participating were not asked to indicate if they had this protected characteristic.
 From the responses received it is not possible to identify specific views from people who are LGBTQ in relation to the budget consultation.
 From previous consultations with organisations representing LGBTQ people we do know that investment in community safety and public health services can feature as a priority with LGBTQ people, although they are just as likely to be supportive of expenditure on looking after older people, support for younger people and issues such as jobs and the economy, the environment, road and transport and tourism and the visitor economy as non LGBTQ people.